torokmarkwerner/torokmarkwerner.github.io/_posts/2022-12-06-d7-in-christmas-songs.md

 It happened that I grabbed my guitar last Thursday to set the mood for December.
 I was checking out the guitar chords of some evergreens (yes, pun intended) when I noticed something strange.
 A chord kept coming up, regardless of what song I was strumming along: the mighty D7.
 No matter if it’s *White Christmas*, *O Come All Ye Faithful*, or *We Wish You A Merry Christmas*, D7 is apparently a must-have for yuletide composers.

-The rabbit hole of D7 is an incredible place.
-Once you start unravelling the mystery, new horizons show and memories come flooding back, memories of deadly boring solfège lessons.
+<span class="highlighted-text">The rabbit hole of D7 is an incredible place.</span> Once you start unravelling the mystery, new horizons show and memories come flooding back, memories of deadly boring solfège lessons.
 It seems D7 isn’t the only thing these goldies have in common, they’re also written in the key of G with D7 functioning as a dominant seventh.

 <p><img src="/assets/christmas-fireplace.jpg"></p>